joeHillman/knowledgeBase/zettelKasten/github/github-workflows.md

 * * an event in the repo
 * * manually
 * * at a defined schedule
-* are defined in .github/workflows directory
+* must be defined in .github/workflows directory
 * can be one of multiple workflows

 Workflows require a few things...